 What is an Internet Service Provider?

-ISP stands for Internet Service Provider and is responsible for supplying internet connections to residential and commercial customers.
-To put it simply, an ISP is the company who gives you access to the internet at home and on your portable devices.
+ISP stands for Internet Service Provider.
+An ISP is responsible for supplying internet connections to residential and commercial customers.

-Examples of ISPs include companies such as Telstra, TPG, Aussie Broadband, Vodafone and Optus, to name a few.
+Examples of ISPs include companies such as Telstra, TPG, Aussie Broadband, Vodafone and Optus.
 This is not an exhaustive list, however, and there are many more providers to choose from.
-Our free internet comparison tool is a fantastic way of seeing what kinds of offers are out there, to help you decide which provider might be the right fit for you.
+Our free internet comparison tool is a quick and easy way to compare internet offers and decide which provider might be the right fit for you.

 What does an ISP do?

-It is worth noting that an ISP is different to a network technology owner, such as NBN or OptiComm.
-Instead, ISPs buy network access from these network technology owners, to then supply to customers.
+ISPs sell broadband plans to customers, although they may not necessarily own or build the networks or infrastructure that are used to deliver the service.
+This is why an ISP is different to a network technology owner, such as NBN or OptiComm.
+ISPs buy network access from these network technology owners, to then supply to customers.

 Which is the best ISP in Australia?

-The best ISP is one that offers a plan that aligns with your needs, and therefore can’t be pinned down to a single provider.
-That’s why shopping around to see what is on offer from different providers is always a good idea.
+The ‘best’ ISP is one that offers a plan that aligns with your needs, and therefore can’t be pinned down to a single provider.
+That’s why shopping around to see what is on offer from different retailers is always a good idea.

-There are a few things that you should consider when doing your research:
+If you’re looking to compare ISPs, there are a few things that you should consider:

 One of the biggest factors is going to be the price tag attached to the plan.
 There are plenty of budget-friendly options out there, so make sure that the price you’re paying is reasonable for the services you receive.
 Consider speeds, inclusions and where the offer sits when compared with similar plans from different providers.